abhayc-glitch/sanguine/README.md

 # sanguine🍂
-> Your Brain's best friend.
+> The responsive AI diary

 A dynamic, responsive chronicle thats powered by AI